ZGrootegoed/Capstone/README.md

 # Capstone
-This public repository was set up for storing the jobs csv file and the ipynb file so that it can get hosted on Binder
+This public repository was set up for storing the jobs csv file and the ipynb file so that it can get hosted on Binder then go into a hosted JuypterLab page.

 Origin of csv data file:
 https://www.kaggle.com/datasets/PromptCloudHQ/us-technology-jobs-on-dicecom/data